Visit Dargah Ajmer

 Who Are the Khadims of Ajmer Sharif?

-• Conducting Chadar, Langar, Mannat, and Deg services, facilitating these essential spiritual practices for pilgrims.
+• Conducting Chadar, Mannat, Langar, and Deg services.

 Hazrat Khwaja Syed Fakhruddin Gurdezi Chishti (R.A.) held a unique and profound closeness to Khwaja Gharib Nawaz (R.A.) during his lifetime, a fact affirmed by Hazrat Qutubuddin Bakhtiyar Kaki (R.A.).
 Following the Wisaal (passing) of Khwaja Saheb, Hazrat Fakhruddin (R.A.) continued to meticulously manage the Khanqah (Sufi lodge), Langar Khana (community kitchen), and Tosha Khana (storehouse for offerings), ensuring the continuity of the Dargah's operations and spiritual services.